 Prep Work:

-• Combine the chicken broth, bouillon, soy sauce, onion powder, mustard powder, and thyme.
-Set aside.
+• Combine the chicken broth, bouillon cube, soy sauce, onion powder, mustard powder, and thyme in a large measuring cup with a spout and set aside.

-• Combine flour and Parmesan cheese on a plate and measure out additional ingredients prior to beginning.
+• Combine flour and Parmesan cheese on a plate and measure out remaining ingredients prior to beginning.

-• Slice the chicken to create 2-3 thinner slices.
-Place the chicken in a gallon freezer bag (or in between saran wrap) and use the textured side of a meat mallet to pound it to ½ inch thick.
+• Slice the chicken in half lengthwise to create 2-3 thinner slices.
+Cover with saran wrap and use the textured side of a meat mallet to pound it to ½ inch thick.
 Pat completely dry.

-• Season with Italian seasoning and salt/pepper.
-Dredge each side in the flour mixture.
-Tap off excess.
+• Season each side with Italian seasoning and salt/pepper.
+Dredge in the flour mixture and tap off excess.

 • Heat olive oil in a large skillet over medium-high heat.
 Sear the chicken in batches for 4-5 minutes per side, until a golden crust has developed.
-Set aside and leave brown remnants in the pan.
-(See notes for key tips for searing chicken.)
+Set aside.

 Make the Sauce:

 • Melt the butter in the skillet over medium/medium-low heat.
-Use a silicone spatula to “clean” the bottom of the pot.
+Use a silicone spatula to “clean” the bottom of the pot, this will add more flavor to the sauce.
 Add the garlic cloves and let them soften and caramelize for 6-7 minutes.

-• Add the flour and whisk with a fork for 1-2 minutes, until raw flour smell is gone and it begins to brown.
+• Add the flour and cook for 1-2 minutes, until the raw flour smell is gone.

-• Add the chicken broth mixture in splashes, stirring continuously.
+• Add the chicken broth mixture (from step 1) in splashes, stirring continuously.

 • Stir in the cream.
 Bring to a boil, then reduce heat to low.
-Stir in the Parmesan cheese.
+Gradually stir in the Parmesan cheese.

-• Add the chicken back to the pan along with any juice from the plate.
+• Add the chicken back to the skillet along with any juices from the plate.
 Spoon the sauce on top.
-Cover and cook for 5 minutes.
-The sauce will continue to thicken during this time.
+Cover partially and simmer for 5 minutes.

 • Garnish with parsley and serve with mashed potatoes and roasted green beans!